The Sword AND The Stone (Part Ten)

 Khashoggi was not an American and he and his family were no doubt concerned that even though the case against him was weak, he might still be found guilty.
 Khashoggi, or perhaps someone in his inner circle may have wanted some leverage with the authorities in the event of a guilty verdict.

-The Khashoggi operation certainly had experience in surreptitious fine art logistics.
+The Khashoggi operation certainly had experience in surreptitious stolen art logistics.
 An Australian TV program claimed that “dozens of Marcos paintings had been flown out of the US on a private plane; 38 others had been shipped from Hawaii.
 Acting on a request from The Philippines’ Presidential Commission on Good Government, French police raided two of Khashoggi’s apartments and found paperwork confirming that many of the masterpieces were now in his hands.”

 The September 1989 issue of Vanity Fair reported that “In addition, more than thirty paintings, valued at $200 million, that Imelda Marcos had allegedly purloined from the Metropolitan Museum of Manila, including works by Rubens, El Greco, Picasso, and Degas, were being stored by Khashoggi for the Marcoses, but it turned out that the pictures had been sold to Khashoggi as part of a cover-up.